davethepear/hot-server/README.md

 # hot-server
-I wrote this for an older Dell Server that I use
+I wrote this for an older Dell PowerSpec Server that I use.
+I'm sure it can be adapted to work on most any PC that has sensors.

 The script is a little over complicated, as most things I do are, because I have it check every two minutes and if it's hot, but not dying, I don't want it to flood me with emails about it (especially if I'm offsite and can't do anything about it).
 Added script to shut it off before it explodes.